There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 No legal obligation to hire an accountant

-In the vast majority of cases, if your new company is defined a micro-entity (‘small’), then there is no requirement to have your accounts professionally audited.
+In most cases, if your new company is defined as a micro-entity (‘small’), you are not required to have your accounts professionally audited.

 If you have set up a new company, you can prepare and submit its accounts yourself.